top of page

 As all these cells worked together, they formed communities and eventually multi-cellular organisms.
 Ultimately, they compartmentalized with specialized functions and formed the complex organ systems of higher eukaryotes.

 The collective energy exchange of numerous cells in your body summate to form your awareness.
 In his book The Age of Insight, Eric Kandel describes how our vision is constructed in the layers of the cortex.
 Photons excite the photoreceptors in your eyes, which leads to retinal ganglion cell (RGC) activation, which in turn transmits information to the lateral geniculate nucleus (LGN) of the thalamus and the visual cortex.
 RGCs and LGN have their own receptive fields, the set of conditions that they respond to, and they form the building blocks of vision.
 Neurons in the primary visual cortex (V1) form contours and shapes, V2 and V3 neurons infer lines and borders, V4 responds to color, and V5 responds to motion.
 These neurons connect and unify to form your vision.
+Visual processing accounts for 30-40% of neuronal activity.

-Basically, individual cells construct our interpretation of what's actually out there.
-Consciousness is only the tip of the iceberg, accounting for around 5% of brain activity.
 There's more to the universe than meets the eye as well—ordinary matter and energy account for just ~5% of the universe.
 The more we learn, the less we realize we know (Socrates said it first).

 6. Synergistic effects of hormones